Leah Grayson: Age Sixteen.

 I rested my head against the window, feeling the vibration from the bus against my right ear.
 The scenery whirled past my eyes in a blur, blending together in streaks of color until my lids grew heavy and I fell asleep.
 We stopped a couple of times to let some of the passengers off.
 As each passing hour flew by, my stomach growled in protest, forcing me to give in to my hunger.

 The food I had stashed the night before was depleting fast.
-I wished that I hadn’t only packed candy bars like a five-year-old but that was all I could risk taking without rousing Frank’s suspicions.
+I wished that I hadn’t only packed candy bars like a five-year-old, but that was all I could risk taking with me without rousing Frank’s suspicions.
 The amount of sugar I had consumed made me feel nauseous, having not eaten anything substantial that morning for breakfast.

 I wondered if Frank had tried to contact my phone.
 I thought about turning it on but then decided against it, just in case there was a way to track my location.
 It only served as a handheld computer anyway.
 Not that I had any credit on it to make a call, even if I did have friends who I could contact.
 I was more alone now than I had ever been and growing more anxious by the hour.